ytgov/Travel-Authorization/src/api/policies/README.md

 # Policies

 Polcies match controller methods and control access to controller actions.
-They should return a bolean result.
+They should return a boolean result.
+General pattern taken from https://github.com/varvet/pundit.

 Each policy accepts a record and the current user.
 To simplify the testing of policies, policies should remain synchronous.